 In the state of Iowa in 2011, the percentage of babies that had been fed only breast milk for the first 3 months was a mere 37.2%.
 However, when you look at babies born on Birthways, that number jumps up to an astounding 81%.
 At 6 months, only 17% of babies in the state of Iowa are still being breastfed, compared to nearly half of all Birthways-born babies.

-Birthways offers a variety of breast pumps, pump parts, nursing pillows, and other breastfeeding aids for sale through HOMEWARD Home Medical, which is located on the 1st floor of Mary Greeley Medical Center just to the east of the main entrance and is open Monday-Friday from 8am-5:30pm.
+Birthways offers a variety of breast pumps, pump parts, nursing pillows, and other breastfeeding aids for sale through Mary Greeley Medical Center Home Medical Equipment, which is located at 1114 Duff Avenue in Ames -- just across Duff from the medical center.
+Our showroom is open Monday-Friday from 8:30 am-5:00 pm.
 Keep in mind that often times your insurance will cover, or at least partially cover, things necessary for breastfeeding.
 So it may be more cost effective to get those things through your healthcare provider, rather than a department store.

 Bring your baby to our Breastfeeding Support Group to share and learn in a friendly, supportive atmosphere.
 The group meets once a month and is facilitated by a breastfeeding specialist.
 You will have the opportunity to weigh your baby, hear what is working for other mothers, receive information and support, and make connections.

 You can also join our Facebook Breastfeeding Support Group!
 It's another great place to share stories, get support and connect with other breastfeeding moms.

 We know that sometimes there are factors that won’t allow a mother to breastfeed, but if it’s as important to you as it is to us, come visit Birthways and sign up for a breastfeeding class.
 We’ve also answered some of the most commonly asked breastfeeding questions below.

 How often do I need to feed my baby?

 How do I know if my baby is getting enough milk?